ActualTrash/dotfiles/README.md

+# dotfiles
-# My dotfiles and a collection of scripts to install them on a variety of operating systems
+My dotfiles and a collection of scripts to install them on a variety of operating systems